 Tam-awan Village

-Tam-awan Village is one of Baguio City's "newer" attractions, having been created by the Chunum Foundation in only 1998.
+Tam-awan Village is one of Baguio City's "newer" attractions, having been created only in 1998 by the Chanum Foundation.

 History, Traditions & General Information